kubos/kubos/docs/sdk-installing.md

 The Kubos SDK is a term used to describe the all of the components used that make up a KubOS operating system and software project as well as the tools used to build this project.
 The Kubos SDK components are made up of:

- * KubOS source modules - the individual components of the operating systems, hardware abstraction layers, and APIs
+ * Kubos source modules - the individual components of the operating systems, hardware abstraction layers, and APIs
  * Kubos CLI - The command line tool used to create, configure, build and debug KubOS projects

-## How Does The  Work?
+## How Does The SDK Work?

 The Kubos SDK is distributed through a vagrant box.
-A vagrant box (referred to simplay as a "box") is a command-line based virtual machine.
-This virual machine contains all of the KubOS source code, compiler toolchains, debugging utilities and miscelaneous tools the Kubos CLI.
-The box, when started is already pre-configured with all of the required tools you will need.
+A vagrant box (referred to simply as a "box") is a command-line based virtual machine.
+This virtual machine contains all of the Kubos source code, compiler toolchains, debugging utilities and miscellaneous tools the Kubos CLI.
+The box, when started, is already pre-configured with all of the required tools for the CLI you will need.
 This minimizes the set-up process so you can work on your project rather than setting up tooling.

-Vagrant is a nice interface that abstracts the virtualization provider into a simple to use interface.
+[Vagrant](https://www.vagrantup.com/docs/) is a nice interface that abstracts the virtualization provider into a simple to use interface.
 Vagrant supports a variety of providers (VirtualBox, VmWare, Parallels, etc.) but right now the Kubos SDK only supports VirtualBox.